If you are wondering whether you have a fake or a real Nike Dunk High pair, you are in the right place to determine that.

 And, since we’ve mentioned the “NIKE” text, you can also notice how the fake pair has its bottom sides of the letters in the “NIKE’ text being too curvy and too thick, as the letters come out of the patch too much.

-Back to to the legit Nike Dunk Highs, you can see how their “NIKE” text has its letters sharp and properly cut, since they are not placed any close to the bottom “®” character, and how they also don’t come out of the shoes more than they have to.
+Back to the legit Nike Dunk Highs, you can see how their “NIKE” text has its letters sharp and properly cut since they are not placed any close to the bottom “®” character, and how they also don’t come out of the shoes more than they have to.

 Proceeding to the sixth and the last step of the guide on how to spot fake Nike Dunk High shoes, we are going to look at the real vs fake High Dunks for their stitching lines on the midsole.

-There’s not really much to be said about the stitching on the midsole, because the fake shoes have their stitches badly attached to the sole of hte shoes.
+There’s not really much to be said about the stitching on the midsole, because the fake shoes have their stitches badly attached to the sole of the shoes.

 In fact, you can see how the stitches on the fake shoes are bad as they come out of the midsole, while the authentic shoes have their threads in their place, without coming out of the shoes.

-That is why we have compiled this quick 60 seconds solution to authenticating your sneakers.
-Below are the top 8 indicators that can help you determine if you have a fake or real Nike Dunk High pair.
+That is why we have compiled this quick 60-second solution to authenticating your sneakers.
+Below are the top 6 indicators that can help you determine if you have a fake or real Nike Dunk High pair.